krrishchhabra/SkillSure/SECURITY.md

 ## Supported Versions

-SkillSure is in currently available in a Prottype form and has no security updates.
+SkillSure is in currently available in a Prototype form and has no security updates.
 But being the actual team to develop it we promise that there is nothing wrong here.

 ## Reporting a Vulnerability